-But don’t let that discourage you, though.
-Before a plumbing crisis strikes, find a household repairs class for homeowners — a community college, library or hardware store are a few places to look.
-Also, see if you can find a plumber who’d be willing to talk through an issue with you and help you learn.
+Don’t let that discourage you, though.
+Before a plumbing crisis strikes, find a household repairs class for homeowners.
+A community college, library or hardware store are a few places to look.

-When trouble strikes, though, smart novices call a plumber.
+But when trouble strikes, smart novices call a plumber.